Senate sends Biden bill averting federal shutdown

-WASHINGTON (AP) — The Senate gave final approval Thursday to legislation averting a weekend government shutdown, sending President Joe Biden a measure designed to give bipartisan bargainers more time to reach an overdue deal financing federal agencies until fall.
+WASHINGTON (AP) — The Senate has given final approval to legislation averting a weekend government shutdown, sending President Joe Biden a measure designed to give bipartisan bargainers more time to reach an overdue deal financing federal agencies until fall.

 Yet as with virtually all must-pass bills, politics hitched a ride.
 Before passage, conservatives forced votes on amendments including on one of the year's hot-button issues, COVID-19 vaccine mandates.
 They were defeated mostly along party lines.